Disclaimer: I don't own Merlin

 "Right.
 So, it would probably be a very good idea if no one came down to my experiment room after dinner... for the entire night."

 "What are you doing this time?"
 Arthur asked blandly.
-"Does whatever it is come from that magic book that took you six whole months to retrieve?"
+"Does whatever it is come from your new stupid magic book?"

 "Is it dangerous?"